dspitz10/NPS-Thesis-NS-3-Code/README.md

 Set the logging output path to a location outside the `ns-3-dev` directory to avoid **significant slowdowns** during simulations, especially with a high number of simulation iterations!

 ## Running the Simulation with the Python Script
-Download the multi-trial Python script.
-Keeping it in the `ns-3-dev` folder works well.
+Download the multi-trial python script.
+Keeping it in the `ns-3-dev` folder works well, the function 'run_ns3_simulation' will execute the multi trial simulation run with the parameters you have provided.
+In the 'run_ns3_simulation' function, pay attention to the 'script_name' variable.

 ```python
 command = f'./ns3 run "{script_name} --RngRun={seed_value} --runNumber={runNum} --satSetup={satSetup} --errorRate={errorSet}"'